 Many people are obsessed with avoiding failure.
-They are risk adverse and don’t take the time to understand failure and risk.
-Failure is the flip side of success and the more you understand it the more successful you can become.
+They are risk-averse and don’t take the time to understand failure and risk.
+Failure is the flip side of success, and the more you know it, the more successful you can become.
 It is the mistakes and failure you experience that leads you to eventual success by achieving your aspirations.
-Without mistakes, progress is often slow.
+Without errors, progress is often slow.

 A Case Study by Peter Sergeant

 Most people fear the word failure, but a successful person understands there is no reason to fear it.
 Unfortunately, most people are trained or conditioned from their early life to avoid failure at all cost as if it is the worst thing that could happen to you.